-If you're a snack lover like me, a salty and savory taco bell for sure hits the spot for those daytime cravings.
+If you're a snack lover like me, a salty and savory Taco Bell hits the spot for those daytime cravings.

-However, I recently came across a controversial article stating that taco bell meat has less real meat than they actually claim.
+However, I recently found a controversial article stating that Taco Bell meat has less real meat than they claim.

-Having eaten my fair share of this fast food, I decided to pull back the curtain and look into the ingredients of taco bell beef and whether or not it is healthy.
+Having eaten my fair share of this fast food, I decided to do a comprehensive research and look into the ingredients of Taco Bell beef and whether or not it is healthy.

 Here's everything I found out.